What is it?

-- As a laxative for constipation: 7-40 grams of blond psyllium seed per day, in 2-4 divided doses.
+- As a laxative for constipation: 7 grams to 24 grams of blond psyllium per day, in 2-4 divided doses.

-- For diarrhea: 7-18 grams of blond psyllium, in 2-3 divided doses or 5 grams of a combination of blond psyllium, calcium carbonate, and calcium phosphate (in ratio of 4:1:1 by weight).
+- For diarrhea: 7 grams to 18 grams of blond psyllium, in 2-3 divided doses or 5 grams twice a day of a combination of blond psyllium, calcium carbonate, and calcium phosphate (in ratio of 4:1:1 by weight).

-- For decreasing diarrhea in patients receiving tube feedings: up to 30 grams of blond psyllium daily in divided doses of 2.5-7.5 grams per dose.
+- For decreasing diarrhea in patients receiving tube feedings: 14 grams of blond psyllium daily in divided doses.
 It may be given through the feeding tube, either mixed with the nutritional formula or all at once followed by a flush with water.
 However, use care, because psyllium might clog the feeding tube.